GEOS-DEV/GEOS/src/coreComponents/fileIO/doc/LogCsvOutputs.rst

 The output can be saved in the log file and/or a CSV file if these options are specified (as mentioned `here <#how-to-generate-these-outputs>`__) when the program is run.
 More information about log and CSV options is available `here <https://geosx-geosx.readthedocs-hosted.com/en/latest/docs/sphinx/datastructure/CompositionalMultiphaseStatistics.html>`__.

-..
-[2] Metric 1 is based on the fluid's ability to be trapped or not, regardless of its actual mobility.

-..
-[3] Metric 2 is based on the effective mobility of the fluid in the system.

 SourceFluxStatistics
 --------------------